Why Is Integrated Marketing Communications Important?

 Allows You to Reach Larger Audiences

 Using more channels to communicate increases the number of people a company is able to reach.
 If a brand launched an advertising campaign strictly on subway car posters, they would be missing the audience that drives to work by overlooking radio advertising and billboard ad.
 Having an awareness of integrated marketing communications allows a company to create a multi-pronged marketing campaign that targets wider audiences.
-A master’s in integrated marketing communications teaches students how to determine the right channels that will target the right audience with the right messaging.
+An MBA with a marketing concentration teaches students how to determine the right channels that will target the right audience with the right messaging.

 Yields Higher Revenues